forestgrape/coronavirus/index.md

 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.
 <!-- * The page is going to be split up into different topics. -->

-<p id="t-content">-----</p> <!-- workaround to set ids, since github preview/jupyter keeps cases and github pages converts to all lower case.
-For the same reason, some titles are all lower case since the auto-generated ids are used. -->
+<p id="t-content">-----</p> <!-- workaround to set ids: Markdown generates ids from titles but github preview/jupyter keeps cases while github pages converts to all lower case.
+Sometimes these auto-generated title ids are used and so the title is all lower case. -->

 ## Content